qmk/qmk_firmware/docs/newbs_getting_started.md

     python3 -m pip install --user qmk

+#### Community packages

+**NOTE**: These packages are maintained by a community member

+On Arch-based distros you can install the CLI from the official repositories:

+`sudo pacman -S qmk`

-On Arch-based distros you can also try the `qmk` package from AUR (**NOTE**: this package is maintained by a community member, and at the time of writing marks some dependencies as optional that should not be):
+You can also try the `qmk` package from AUR (**NOTE**: this package at the time of writing marks some dependencies as optional that should not be):

     yay -S qmk